gerhardsletten/react-reader/README.md

 * `tocChange` [func] - when the the reader has parsed the book you will recive an array of the chapters
 * `styles` [object] - override the default styles
 * `epubOptions` [object] - pass custom properties to the epub rendition
+* `getRendition` [func] - when epubjs has rendered the epub-file you can get access to the epubjs-rendition object here

 *Container needs a height..*